CECO Environmental (CECO) to Release Quarterly Earnings on Tuesday

 CECO Environmental (NASDAQ:CECO – Get Free Report) is scheduled to be announcing its earnings results before the market opens on Tuesday, April 30th.
 Analysts expect the company to announce earnings of $0.11 per share for the quarter.
-Individual interested in participating in the company’s earnings conference call can do so using this link.
+Investors that wish to listen to the company’s conference call can do so using this link.

-CECO Environmental (NASDAQ:CECO – Get Free Report) last posted its earnings results on Tuesday, March 5th.
-The company reported $0.28 earnings per share for the quarter, beating the consensus estimate of $0.25 by $0.03.
+CECO Environmental (NASDAQ:CECO – Get Free Report) last announced its earnings results on Tuesday, March 5th.
+The company reported $0.28 earnings per share for the quarter, beating analysts’ consensus estimates of $0.25 by $0.03.
 CECO Environmental had a net margin of 2.37% and a return on equity of 11.57%.
-The firm had revenue of $153.71 million during the quarter, compared to the consensus estimate of $149.10 million.
-During the same period last year, the firm posted $0.21 EPS.
+The firm had revenue of $153.71 million for the quarter, compared to analyst estimates of $149.10 million.
+During the same quarter in the previous year, the firm posted $0.21 EPS.
 On average, analysts expect CECO Environmental to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-In other news, Director Laurie Siegel acquired 2,500 shares of the company’s stock in a transaction dated Wednesday, March 6th.
-The shares were bought at an average price of $19.87 per share, for a total transaction of $49,675.00.
-Following the completion of the purchase, the director now directly owns 7,906 shares of the company’s stock, valued at approximately $157,092.22.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Insiders own 15.80% of the company’s stock.
+In other CECO Environmental news, Director Laurie Siegel acquired 2,500 shares of the stock in a transaction on Wednesday, March 6th.
+The stock was acquired at an average price of $19.87 per share, for a total transaction of $49,675.00.
+Following the completion of the transaction, the director now directly owns 7,906 shares of the company’s stock, valued at $157,092.22.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+15.80% of the stock is owned by company insiders.

 About CECO Environmental